 So, back to the paddling trip.
 Craig and Nicki from Great River Outfitters picked us up at Wilgus State Park at 9 am.
 We were the only ones taking advantage of the shuttle that day, but it’s a service they offer to campers on Wednesdays, Fridays, and Saturdays.

-We made our way north to Great River Outfitters, where we swapped the Subaru for a van and a trailer full of boats.
-While we waited for a few more paddlers, we had a chance to explore.
+We made our way north to Great River Outfitters, where we swapped the Subaru for a van and a trailer full of kayaks and canoes.
+While we waited for a few more paddlers, we had a chance to explore the store.

 When everything was set, Craig sat us down and gave us the low down on paddling the river.
 He explained how to follow the channel (and the deepest water), where to spot wildlife, how high and fast the water was moving, and any weather precautions for the day.
 After our briefing, we loaded into the van.
 Eric and I were joined by a few more adventurers, including a feisty, kayaking dog named Baxter.